 The bonds for District Number 2 were general obligation bonds issued by Lake County and paid off in 2009.
-The County is holding the tax increment district open in order to recover some of the shortfall between tax increment collections and debt service payments that accumulated over the years.
-The County collects and pays the debt service payments pursuant to the amended Tax Increment Pledge Agreement, and the Authority recognizes the tax increment revenues and tax increment distributions to Lake County in its financial statements.
+The tax increment financing district was decertified in 2013.
+The County collected and paid the debt service payments pursuant to the amended Tax Increment Pledge Agreement, and the Authority recognizes the tax increment revenue and tax increment distributions to Lake County in its financial statements.